chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/get-started.md

 ## Reuse CSS

 Taskbox reuses design elements from the GraphQL and React Tutorial [example app](https://www.chromatic.com/blog/graphql-react-tutorial-part-1-6), so we won’t need to write CSS in this tutorial.
-Copy and paste [this compiled CSS](https://github.com/chromaui/learnstorybook-code/blob/master/src/index.css) into the `src/index.css` file.
+Copy and paste [this compiled CSS](https://github.com/chromaui/learnstorybook-code/blob/master/src/index.css) into the `public/global.css` file, replacing all content.

 ![Taskbox UI](/intro-to-storybook/ss-browserchrome-taskbox-learnstorybook.png)